-To avoid falling prey to a social sharing button herd-mentality, make sure to understand what networks your target audience actually shares on.
+To avoid falling prey to social sharing button overload, make sure to understand what networks your target audience actually shares on.
 This should be your guide for what buttons to put on your site.

 Don't just copy what the “Pros” are doing.

 What Social Networks Do People Actually Share On?